 Our analysts calculate the total cost of ownership and assign a level of low, moderate or high, depending on things like customization, integration and installation.
 Use this information to budget for Satellite Phones with a reduced risk of unexpected costs.

 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

-ProcurementIQ estimates that the top four suppliers control about 90.0% of the total market for satellite phones.
+ProcurementIQ estimates that the top four suppliers out of the 40 in the market control about 90.0% of the total market for satellite phones.
 Iridium and Inmarsat control more than 75.0% of the total market due to their substantial investments in satellite communication services.
-Market share concentration has been relatively steady during the three years to 2018...
+Market share concentration has been relatively...
 Subscribe to learn more.